Nguyễn Thái Sơn: International career

 In April 2023, Thái Sơn was named by coach Philippe Troussier on Vietnam U22 squad for the 2023 Southeast Asian Games.
 He scored a goal in the second group stage match against Singapore.

 On 18 June 2023, Thái Sơn was called up to the senior Vietnam squad for the first time for friendlies against Syria and later made his international debut against the opponent.

 In January 2024, he featured in Vietnam's 26-men squad for the 2023 AFC Asian Cup.

 Playing style

 Thái Sơn is a versatile player who can play well in several midfield positions or as a winger.
-He can balance well between defense and attack with the ability to move widely around the field due to a good stamina base.
+He can balance between defense and attack with the ability to move widely around the field due to a productive stamina base.